briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

  Name             | Role              | Term
 ------------------|-------------------|---------------------------------------------------------------------------
-Steven King       | Chair             | <small>Appointed by mayor to a three-year term ending Dec 31, 2025</small>
+Steven King       | Chair             | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
-Wendy Hoge Naylor | Secretary         | <small>Appointed by mayor to a three-year term ending Dec 31, 2024</small>
+Wendy Hoge Naylor | Secretary         | <small>Appointed by Mayor to a three-year term ending Dec 31, 2024</small>
-Philip Koepf      | Member            | <small>Appointed by mayor to a three-year term ending Dec 31, 2026</small>
+Philip Koepf      | Member            | <small>Appointed by Mayor to a three-year term ending Dec 31, 2026</small>
+TBD               | Member            | <small>Appointed by Council to a three-year term ending Dec 31, 2025</small>
+TBD               | Member            | <small>Appointed by Council to a three-year term ending Dec 31, 2026</small>
-George Clemens    | Architect Advisor | <small>Appointed by mayor to a three-year term ending Dec 31, 2025</small>
+George Clemens    | Architect Advisor | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
-William Childs    | Architect Advisor | <small>Appointed by mayor to a three-year term ending Dec 31, 2026</small>
+William Childs    | Architect Advisor | <small>Appointed by Mayor to a three-year term ending Dec 31, 2026</small>
-Chuck Fazio       | Alternate         | <small>Appointed by mayor to a three-year term ending Dec 31, 2025</small>
+Chuck Fazio       | Alternate         | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
-Janna Lutz        | Alternate         | <small>Appointed by mayor to a three-year term ending Dec 31, 2024</small>
+Janna Lutz        | Alternate         | <small>Appointed by Mayor to a three-year term ending Dec 31, 2024</small>

 ### Board of Zoning Appeals (BZA)